paulrobertlloyd/paulrobertlloyd-v3/source/_projects/bradshaws_guide.markdown

 ## Typography
 Wanting to evoke the feel of the handbook's chaotic Victorian typography, I looked at how a range of typefaces were used to distinguish between different sections and place names.
 I distilled these down to two typefaces: Kameron for headings, a chunky slab serif that contrasted strongly with Linux Libertine, a delicate serif which I used for body copy.

-{% figure u-extend %}
+{% figure class:"u-bleed" %}
 {% picture /projects/bradshaws_guide/palette.svg alt="Palette and fonts" %}
 {% endfigure %}

 ## Open Source
-{% figure "Github pull request" %}
+{% figure caption:"Github pull request" %}
 {% endfigure %}

 Producing the guide involved correcting copy originating from an automated OCR process.
 Because the handbook exists in the public domain, I was keen to make its content available to as many people as possible, and allow others to build on the work I had done.
 The [source code for the site][2] is available on GitHub, meaning others can make improvements to the website or even create their own version of the guide.

 ## Integration With Social Networks
-{% figure "A Foursquare tip from George Bradshaw" %}
+{% figure caption:"A Foursquare tip from George Bradshaw" %}
 {% endfigure %}

 When I thought about ways people might discover the site, I realised that social media would be an opportunity to share highlights from the guide.
 [On Foursquare][3], checking into a station could display a short excerpt, while [@bradshawsguide][4] on Twitter could share short thoughts about a place, with a link to the longer description on the site.